 - Bookmark sites, you may need to visit your wallet again, and again, in such cases, you should bookmark your wallet site.
 Even after the bookmark, you need to check the URL again and again for security.
 Always double check URL from official sources

 - Do not share, sometimes newbies are asked by site owners to share their private key and they may share it with them.
 It may affect them in the current time or in the future.
 Private keys and passphrase are the only keys to access your wallets when you share your private key at that time you shared your money too.

 - More email ID, create more email ID’s I suggest having at least 3 email IDs.
 You have to sign up on many sites now or in the future.
 And make sure to use those email IDs carefully.

 - Different passwords, what most users are doing is they are using the same password on many sites, sometimes they know this is not safe.
 Or create a notepad in which write your passwords and make don’t write the correct password just change some words from the notepad.

 - Do not use emails, never transfer private keys or passphrase through email to email or through an app.

 - Do not click unknown, you receive email or message which may include some links if those emails are from unknown sources then do not click on any links.

 - Scam profile, sometimes scammer use fake profile of any admin and they use to contact you from the fake profile they may ask you to download the file or anything and may ask you to click on links.
 So always double-check profiles.
 There are many fake profiles on telegram and LinkedIn.

-This is the Bitcoin Safety guide, every user must follow to keep their funds.
+This is the Bitcoin Safety guide, which every user must follow to keep their funds.
 Do not forget to share this article if you found this article helpful.